 Arrival in Mont-Dol, a flowery village, stuck to a granite rise in the otherwise flat country on the Breton coast.
 You can take nice walks to the top of the Mont-Dol, from where, in clear weather, you have a wonderful view of the polders and the hilly inland.

 By way of a beautiful route through the undulating hinterland you reach via Dol-de-Bretagne the small town of Pontorson.
 Via a clear track cycling to Le Mont-Saint-Michel is very relaxing.
 The age-old pilgrimage site with an impressive abbey on a rock protruding into the sea.
-The last part is by shuttle or horse tram.
 The ‘Mont’ is very touristic but certainly worth a visit.
 Then via the Digue de la Duchesse Anne through a flat polder landscape to the bay near Chapelle St. Anne.
 Finally, the route takes you via the inland back to the starting point.

 Challenge: 69km, 129m ascent, 133m descent

 A wonderful trip along the bay of Saint-Michel with on the way quite often beautiful grand sea views.
 You pass the lively fishing village of Cancale, known for its oysters.
 The oyster banks can be visited when the tide is out.
 At eateries and restaurants, you can feast on seafood.
 The Breton coast isn’t suitable for a stay on the beach.
 However, on the other side of the peninsula, after a stiff climb, you will find a wonderful golden beach.
 Along the coast on a quiet path you cycle to the lively port of Saint-Malo.